Democracy in Mexico: Fragility of democracy and rule of law

+Despite promising "to return the Army back to their barracks", the army has acquired an ever-increasing role during the presidency of López Obrador.
+With the motivation that the army can help to more effectively fight organized crime and also corruption within the public administration, the armed forces and even the navy have enjoyed extensive privileges in Mexico in the awarding of public contracts, not only in sectors related to military supplies, but also in transport and tourism.
+This has led to a growing influence in the political sphere, which has been criticized by representatives of the various movements in defense of human rights, and which has highlighted the contradiction, above all, with the electoral promise to shed full light on the disappearance of the 43 students of Ayotzinapa.
+Despite an investigation by the judiciary, López Obrador denied any involvement of the military.

 Primary election participation

 Kathleen Bruhn argues that democratic methods to choose candidates in primaries elect less radical candidates than non-democratic methods, not because voters pick candidates who reflect the positions of the electorate the most, but because the process encourages the election of candidates who are acceptable to multiple internal factions of the party.
 Bruhn notes that the primary system in Mexico specifically varies across and within political parties – as of 2006, the PAN uses primaries to select 52% of their candidates while the PRD uses them to choose 36% of them.
 The PRI does not use primaries at all.

 The PAN only allows active members to participate in its primaries, and to become an active member, one must be nominated by a previous member, take courses on the party doctrine, and serve as apprentices.
 This leads to 33% of potential electors per 1000 registered voters being represented in the PAN primaries.
 The PRD, conversely, has fewer barriers – one must be an official party member to participate in the primaries, but the time between party membership and voting in the primaries is short.
 This results in 97.5% of potential electors per 1000 registered voters being represented in the primaries.
 Thus, the selection of candidates is not fully democratic for any party, and some barriers exist to full citizenry participation.